 - As much as feasible, maintain the dust mop head flat and in contact with the floor to avoid debris & dust from dispersing.

-- The dust mop head should be shaken or replaced should it become filled with dust well before job is completed.
+- The dust mop head should be shaken or replaced should it become filled with dust well before the job is completed.

 - Take the mop outdoors to shake it firmly to remove the dust, hair & lint that has been trapped inside.